awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 ## User data scripts<a name="user-data-scripts"></a>

 For EC2Config or EC2Launch to execute scripts, you must enclose the script within a special tag when you add it to user data\.
-The tag you use depends on whether the commands run in a Command Prompt window \(batch commands\) or use Windows PowerShell\.
+The tag that you use depends on whether the commands run in a Command Prompt window \(batch commands\) or use Windows PowerShell\.

 If you specify both a batch script and a Windows PowerShell script, the batch script runs first and the Windows PowerShell script runs next, regardless of the order in which they appear in the instance user data\.